akshayseshadri/minimax-fidelity-estimation/documentation.md

 # <a name="yaml">YAML settings file
 The target state & measurement settings can be supplied in many different ways, and the user can use the one that is most convenient.\
 We provide three basic formats that can be used to YAML file.
-One can mix and match elements from these different formats as necessary (see [additonal notes](#additional_notes) for an example).
+One can mix and match elements from these different formats as necessary (see [additional notes](#additional_notes) for an example).

 **Note**: It is important that the keys (target, POVM_list, R_list, confidence_level) in the YAML file are spelt as given, including the case (i.e., lower case or upper case) of the characters.